aaron-fl/print_ext/README.rst

 Hello      World
 こんにちは 世界

-The positional arguments to the Table() call indicate the widths of the colums.
+The positional arguments to the Table() call indicate the widths of the columns.
 Negative integers specify a fixed-width column.
 Positive integers set the minimum width and a ``flex_rate`` of 1.0.
 A floating point value specifies the ``flex_rate``

 The ``tmpl`` keyword argument specifies a base-set of ``cell()`` calls.
 See `Table.define_tmpl()`